-The solution g^ is a graph centrality measure [22], and in particular, Katz centrality [19].
-Centrality is a global measure of significance of vertices in a graph, and PageRank [28] is maybe the most well-known.
-In fact, Katz centrality was introduced as such a global measure before being adapted by boundary condition y to measure relevance to individual vertices by Hubbell [11].
-This work has a long history before being rediscovered e.g. by [28, 46], as summarized in the study of spectral ranking [42].
+In fact, Katz centrality was introduced as such a global measure before being adapted by a boundary condition to measure relevance to individual vertices by Hubbell [13].
+This work has a long history before being rediscovered e.g. by [33,57], as summarized in the study of spectral ranking [53].